eporetsky/bioinformatics-repo/RNAseq/Genozip/README.md

 gffread reference.gff3 -T -o reference.gtf
 # With gzip (no intermediate files):
 gunzip --keep --stdout reference.gff3.gz | gffread -T | gzip --suffix "reference.gtf" > reference.gtf.gz
+# If there are question marks in the srand column, they can be removed with:
+awk '!($7=="?")'
+Zea_mays.AGPv3.22.gff3 > Zea_mays.AGPv3.22.corrected.gff3
 ```

 (The goal of using ramdisk is to reduce writing to SSD drive+speed-up analysis)\